sameerbpatil/sameerbpatil/README.md

     "Intern at Larsen & Toubro Pvt Ltd."
   ],
   Acheivement: [
-    "Falicited by Atos-Syntel "Smart Value Award" for outstanding performance.", "Appreciated by Atos Syntel "Spot Recognition Award" for finding & resolving production bugs in a short time."
+    "Falicited by Atos-Syntel "Smart Value Award" for outstanding performance at FedEx applications.", "Appreciated by Atos-Syntel "Spot Recognition Award" for finding & resolving production bugs in a short time."
   ],
    Skills: [
     "Leadership", "Team Building", "Decision Making",